-Fourteen or more than 40% of the Class of 2016 Grade 8 students were recognized as students who meet challenging standards of academic excellence as well as those who have overcome obstacles to their learning.
-It recognizes achievement and hard work in the classroom while encouraging students to reach even higher.
+Fourteen -- more than 35% of the Class of 2017 Grade 8 students were recognized as students who meet challenging standards of academic excellence as well as those who have overcome obstacles to their learning.
+This award acknowledges achievement and hard work in the classroom while encouraging students to reach even higher.

 The National French Contest/Le Grand Concours is an annual competition sponsored by the American Association of Teachers of French.
 Students of French in Grades 1-12, in all 50 states and abroad, take a written test and compete against students with similar educational background for prizes.